acearchive/legacy-hugo-artifacts/README.md

-The reason for embedding the schema version in the artifact file is that [acearchive/artifact-action](https://github.com/acearchive/artifact-action) can be used to retrieve previous versions of artifact files.
+The reason for embedding the schema version in the artifact file is that [acearchive/artifact-action](https://github.com/acearchive/artifact-action) can be used to retrieve previous versions of artifact files as well as the current version.

 You can see a changelog of all artifact file schema versions at [CHANGELOG.md](./CHANGELOG.md).